-A Head Teacher Says Her School Will Have To Close Its Kitchen Because Of The Tories' School Lunch Plans
+A Headteacher Says Her School Will Have To Close Its Kitchen Because Of The Tories' School Lunch Plans

 In 2012, Dimbleby and his business partner in Leon, John Vincent, were commissioned by the Department of Education to produce a blueprint for improving food in schools.
 One of their main recommendations in the School Food Plan was to introduce universal free school lunches, after reviewing academic evidence suggesting it would help to improve educational achievement and public health.
 Michael Gove was education secretary at the time.

 Two years later, education ministers said they had been convinced by the evidence and would roll out free lunches to all pupils in the first three years of primary school, allocating state funding of £2.30 per meal.
-“Schools can plan confidently in the knowledge that we are making a serious and long-term policy commitment,” Gove told head teachers in a letter.
+“Schools can plan confidently in the knowledge that we are making a serious and long-term policy commitment,” Gove told headteachers in a letter.

 Under May, the Tories have changed course.
 If re-elected, the party will provide lunches to only those children whose parents are on benefits or earn less than £16,000 a year.
 Instead, all pupils will be given breakfast before school, at no cost.
 In their campaign policy manifesto, the Conservatives said this was because they “do not believe that giving school lunches to all children free of charge for the first three years of primary school — regardless of the income of their parents — is a sensible use of public money”.

-There is “good evidence” that breakfasts are just as effective at spurring children’s progress in school, and the savings could be put back into the core schools budget so that head teachers have more money to spend on other things, the party said.
+There is “good evidence” that breakfasts are just as effective at spurring children’s progress in school, and the savings could be put back into the core schools budget so that headteachers have more money to spend on other things, the party said.

 The party believes it can save several hundred million pounds a year by switching to providing free breakfasts without harming children’s health and academic performance.
 A Conservative spokesman emphasized the new system will mean children from the poorest families will now get two free meals a day at school.